1. Build Applications

 required username="public/default" \

-• bootstrap.servers: the Kafka service URL of your Pulsar cluster.
+• bootstrap.servers: the Kafka service URL of your StreamNative cluster.

-• password: the token of your service account.
+• password: an API key of your service account.

 2. Start the KSQL server.